freeCodeCamp/guide/pages/docs/javascript/generate-random-whole-numbers-with-javascript/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Generate Random Whole Numbers with JavaScript"
+title: "Generate Random Whole Numbers with JavaScript"
+parent: "javascript"
 ---

 It's great that we can create random decimal numbers, but it's even more useful if we lot more useful to generate a random whole number.